Kevin Sharkey: Art

 His Public Enemy Number One exhibition was on a twelve date tour of the world (including New York, Tokyo, Rome and Rio de Janeiro).
 The public figures featured in the exhibition included Jordan as Myra Hindley, Barack Obama wearing Ku Klux Klan robes (made from U.S. flags), the Pope marrying a gay couple, and Angelina Jolie & Madonna passing each other in a supermarket aisle pushing trolleys full of multi-racial children.

 In 2013, Sharkey filed a lawsuit against Octagon Films and Irish broadcast network RTÉ for unauthorized use of his artwork in Irish crime series "Love/Hate".
 He also filed for damages over the portrayal of his work being "liked by a dangerous killer and drug addict".
 The case was eventually settled out of court in late 2014.

 In August 2016, Sharkey was arrested in Dublin over alleged art theft.
-He denied these allegations as the purportedly stolen painting were his.
+He denied these allegations as the purportedly stolen paintings were his.
 He told police that he had destroyed the paintings in 2014 because they "were inferior works of art".
 Claiming he set them on fire in an alleyway as "they just weren't very good and I didn't want them showing up at auction".
 In October, he was ordered by a Circuit Civil Court to pay €5,000 in damages and legal fees of another €10,000 over highly defamatory Twitter comments.